startreedata/thirdeye/thirdeye-ui/README.md

 <br/>

-This is the UI project for CortexData ThirdEye.
+This is the UI project for StarTree ThirdEye.

 -   [Getting Started](#getting-started)
     -   [Prerequisites](#prerequisites)